-'''

-BaseVariable.antidiag - Return the antidiagonal of a square variable matrix.

-'''

-BaseVariable.asExpr - Create an expression corresponding to the variable object.

-${\it BaseVariable.eval}$ - Evaluate the expression and push the result onto the work stack

-${\it BaseVariable.fromTril}$ - Convert from a trilinear representation into a square variable.
+BaseVariable. antidiag - Return the antidiagonal of a square variable matrix.
+BaseVariable. as Expr - Create an expression corresponding to the variable object.
+BaseVariable. diag - Return the diagonal of a square variable matrix.
+BaseVariable. dual - Get the dual solution value of the variable.
+BaseVariable.eval - Evaluate the expression and push the result onto the work stack.
+BaseVariable.fromTril - Convert from a trilinear representation into a square variable.
+BaseVariable.getDim - Return the d'th dimension in the expression.
 BaseVariable.getModel - Get the Model object that the variable belongs to.

-BaseVariable. qetND - Get the number of dimensions in the variable shape.
+BaseVariable.getND - Get the number of dimensions in the variable shape.
+BaseVariable.getShape - Get the variable shape.
 BaseVariable.getSize - Get the total number of elements in the variable.

-BaseVariable.index - Return a variable slice of size 1 corresponding to a single element in the variable object..

-${\it BaseVariable.makeContinuous}$ - Drop integrality constraints on the variable, if any.
+BaseVariable.index - Return a variable slice of size 1 corresponding to a single element in the variable object.
+BaseVariable. level - Get the primal solution value of the variable.
+BaseVariable.makeContinuous - Drop integrality constraints on the variable, if anv.
 BaseVariable.makeInteger - Apply integrality constraints on the variable.
 Has no effect on elements of semidefinite matrix variables.

-${\it BaseVariable.pick}$ - Create a one-dimensional variable by picking a list of indexes from this variable.
+BaseVariable.pick - Create a one-dimensional variable by picking a list of indexes from this variable.
 BaseVariable.remove - Remove the variable from the model.

-BaseVariable.reshape - Reshape the variable.
+BaseVariable. reshape - Reshape the variable.
 The new shape must have the same total size as the current.

-${\it BaseVariable.setLevel} - {\rm Input} \ {\rm solution} \ {\rm values} \ {\rm for} \ {\rm this} \ {\rm variable}$

-BaseVariable.slice - Create a slice variable by picking a range of indexes for each variable dimension.
+BaseVariable.setLevel - Input solution values for this variable BaseVariable.slice - Create a slice variable by picking a range of indexes for each variable dimension.
 BaseVariable. toString - Create a string representation of the variable.

-${\it BaseVariable.tril-} - {\it Convert from a square variable to a trilinear representation}.$ mosek::fusion::SymmetricLinearDomain
+BaseVariable. transpose - Transpose the variable.
+BaseVariable. tril - Convert from a square variable to a trilinear representation.
+Implemented by mosek::fusion::SymmetricLinearDomain